A Brief History

 Of course, camouflage is a form of trickery, and can be quite effective at hiding people and equipment.
 Modern clothes printing techniques make convincing camo available to hunters, and the military now uses a computer generated digital pattern to help hide their soldiers and Marines.
 Although not “realistic” looking, the digital camo is actually more effective than leafy prints.
 Modern camouflage nets are not your father’s burlap strips on a net.
 They consist of special materials that dissipate radar waves and foil infrared detection.
 Stealth aircraft are an extreme (as in extremely expensive) method of camouflage.

-During World War I and World War II ships were disguised as harmless cargo vessels, but were actually heavily armed wolves in sheep’s clothing (Q-ships and the like).
-Un-wary submarines thought they found easy prey and were surprised when their prey blew the sub out of the water.
+During World War I and World War II ships were disguised as harmless cargo vessels, but were actually heavily armed wolves in sheep’s clothing, the famous Q-ships and the like.
+Unwary submarines thought they found easy prey and were surprised when their prey blew the sub out of the water.

 Trickery always has been and apparently always will be a vital part of military operations.
-What are some of your favorite examples of military tricks and ruses?
+Question for students (and subscribers): What are some of your favorite examples of military tricks and ruses?
+Please let us know in the comments section below this article.

 Your readership is much appreciated!